Future Ground Developments

 There is also the Greyhound pub, which is across

 Broadway down Holden Fold Lane.

 Chippy Lees, an exiled Latics fans in Cornwall, recommends the following; "The Old Grey Mare on Rochdale Road is worth a visit.
 If you walk to the top of Sheepfoot Lane and turn left at the newspaper shop, the pub is about 100 yards down the road on the right.
-There's a varied selection of beers available, and again a warm welcome is assured.
+There's a varied selection of beers on tap, and again a warm welcome is assured.
 Further down on the right is The White Hart".
 Please note that alcohol is not available inside the ground to away fans.

 |How To Get There By Car & Where To Park|

 Leave the M62 at